YazBraimah/NYWWS/README.md

 ```
 This will create a file called `samples_bam.json`.
 This file path should be specifid in the `config.yml` file under `BAM_SAMPLES_FILE`.

-4. Ensure that the paths to the remaining dependancies (e.g., the C-WAP and LCS directories) are specified in the `config.yml` file.
+4. Ensure that the correct paths to required inputs are specified in the `config.yml` file.

 5. Activate the nywws environment with `conda activate nywws` and run the pipeline with this minimal `snakemake` command: